npm-simplified/simplified/docs/user-meta.md

 #### Parameters:
 -- (int) `ID`

 Required.
-The id of the user to insert or update the metadata into.
+The id of the user whom to insert or update the metadata.

 -- (string) `name`